 18. The Guinness World Record for the tallest tower of Lego bricks was set in Milan, Italy, in June 2015.
 More than a half million Lego bricks were used to complete the tower, which stood at 114 feet, 11 inches.

-19. The amount of Lego bricks sold in just one year could wrap around the Earth five times.
+19. The amount of LEGO bricks sold in just one year could wrap around the Earth 18 times (2012)

 26. In 1977, Ole Kirk Christiansen’s grandson, Kjeld, took over The Lego Group.